 Spill.
 Spill.
 Fucking spill."

-At this point of my alcoholism, I believed that my addiction to alcohol was manageable.
+At this point in my drinking career, I believed that my addiction to alcohol was manageable.
 My ability to diminish the dimensions of my large and small daily disasters illuminates the power of denial.
-And at each point in my downward progression, I'd slowly become accustomed to that state, always believing that it would never get worse.
-And when it did get worse, I got used to that new normal.
+And at each point in my downward progression, I'd slowly become accustomed to that state, always believing that it would never get worse, that it could not get worse.
+And then, inevitably, it did get worse, I got used to each new normal in my progressive downward slide.

-After all, it was alcohol that brought me to today.
+After all, it was alcohol that brought me to where I am today.

 Spill.
 Spill.
 Spill.
 Spill.
 Spill.